haraldschellander/nixmass/README.md

 ## Development version
-To install the package in development version from GitHub
+To install the development version from GitHub

 ```r
 # install.packages("pak")